 What does it mean when a company liquidates?

-When a company is liquidated, all of its assets — such as inventory, machinery, and office equipment — are sold and the funds used to pay creditors.
+When a company is liquidated, all of its assets—such as inventory, machinery, and office equipment—are sold and the funds used to pay creditors.
 The company usually goes out of business after liquidation.

 What is the difference between insolvency and liquidation?

-What happens in case of insolvency?
+What happens in cases of insolvency?

-When a business is insolvent, it can meet its financial obligations.
+When a business is insolvent, it can’t meet its financial obligations.
 To recover from cash flow insolvency, companies may need to evaluate their cash management strategy, find ways to boost collections, and/or cut costs.
 Businesses can also contact creditors to restructure debt.
 If insolvency persists, a business may need to declare bankruptcy.